Station 350’s Apparatus Inventory

 Station 350

-Located in downtown Keizer near the intersection of River Rd N & Chemawa Rd NE, Station 350 was completed February 1997.
+Located in downtown Keizer near the intersection of River Rd N and Chemawa Rd NE, Station 350 has served as our headquarters since its completion in February 1997.

 Apparatus